gcs0/ModellingAA/README.md

 [![spaCy](https://img.shields.io/badge/spaCy-3.0%2B-orange.svg)](https://spacy.io/)
 [![License](https://img.shields.io/badge/License-Academic-lightgrey.svg)]()

 A comprehensive framework for authorship attribution using multi-feature analysis and machine learning.
-This research-grade implementation combines lexical, syntactic, and stylometric features with elastic net regularization for robust author identification in text documents.
+This research-grade implementation combines lexical, syntactic, and stylometric features with[...]

 ## Overview

 ModellingAA is designed for computational linguistics and forensic text analysis researchers who need a reliable framework for authorship attribution.
-The system employs a document-vs-author comparison approach, extracting diverse linguistic features and training logistic regression models with elastic net regularization to identify text authorship.
+The system employs a document-vs-author compa[...]

 ### Key Features